shauneaves/cosmo_wiki/content/docs/chemistry/1-Final-leach.md

 _This step is the last chance for cleaning the samples._

 ## Steps
-1.1 Sketch the following table
+1.1 Sketch the following table in your lab book:

 |   |SampleID|Empty beaker+lid (g)|Beaker+lid+qtz (g)|Carrier weight (g)|
 |---|--------|--------------------|------------------|------------------|